IronGateTechnologies/Personal-Homelab/README.md

 Alpha – Ryzen 9 powerhouse for testing; dual-boot Linux Mint and a debloated version of Windows 11 (courtesy of the Talon Debloat Script)

-Bravo – Renewed business-class HP Envy laptop running Linux Mint
+Bravo – Renewed Business-class HP Envy laptop

 Charlie – Storage and backup server